 - We don’t use the one-size-fits-all style; our premiums are, on average, 30-50% lower than traditional creditor insurance.

 - Policies are underwritten at the time of application and not at claim time.

-- You can move your loan to any financial institution you choose without losing your coverage and leaving you vulnerable to coverage gaps.
+- You can move your loan to any financial institution you choose without losing your coverage, leaving you vulnerable to coverage gaps.

 - Our employees are licensed insurance experts and spend countless hours to continue educating themselves.

-Don’t settle for protection that isn’t designed with your best interests in mind.
-Harvard Western Insurance is an alternative to traditional creditor insurance and superior in every way.
+Don’t settle for protection not designed with your best interests in mind.
+Harvard Western Insurance is an alternative to traditional creditor insurance and superior.